sdvdxl/influxdb.com/content/docs/v0.9/concepts/glossary.md

 ## retention policy (RP)
 The part of InfluxDB's data structure that describes for how long InfluxDB keeps data (duration) and how many copies of those data are stored in the cluster (replication factor).
 RPs are unique per database and along with the measurement and tag set define a series.

-By default, InfluxDB automatically creates a retention policy called `default` with an infinite duration and a replication factor of one.
+When you create a database, InfluxDB automatically creates a retention policy called `default` with an infinite duration and a replication factor set to the number of nodes in the cluster.
 See [Database Management](../query_language/database_management.html#retention-policy-management) for retention policy management.

 Related entries: [duration](../concepts/glossary.html#duration), [measurement](../concepts/glossary.html#measurement), [replication factor](../concepts/glossary.html#replication-factor), [series](../concepts/glossary.html#series), [tag set](../concepts/glossary.html#tag-set)